-- ◆ ATI Alpine Bau, which was awarded the contract for works relating to the upgrading of Runway 3 at Fiumicino airport, appealed the 2006 ruling handed down by Rome's Civil Court.
+- ATI Alpine Bau, which was awarded the contract for works relating to the upgrading of Runway 3 at Fiumicino airport, appealed the 2006 ruling handed down by Rome's Civil Court.
 This sentence ordered ADR to pay 1.2 million euros, plus revaluation, interest and expenses.
 The appeal reiterates the claims for damages made in first instance (66 million euros, including interest and revaluation).
 With a ruling filed in 2014, the Court of Appeal of Rome substantially rejected the appeal on the proposals of the ATI Alpine Bau and declared the contract stipulated in 1997 terminated, due to the fault of the ATI contractor.
 In 2015, Fallimento Alpine filed an appeal to the Supreme Court, rejected by order communicated on June 16, 2020.
 In October 2020, ADR proposed a judgment to vary the ruling of the Civil Court of Rome in 2006 in order to attempt recovery, albeit against a party bankrupted by then, of the amount paid to the counterparty at the time.
 The issue of the ruling is pending.
-In January 2021, both Fallimento Alpine and Itinera S.p.A. (incorporating company of Abc Costruzioni, one of the original principal companies of the ATI) filed an appeal to the Supreme Court for revocation of the aforementioned order.
-The date of a hearing to discuss the matter is yet to be announced. - ◆ In November 2018 Cimolai S.p.A. (in ATI with Sertech S.p.A., RPA S.r.l. and Tecnica Y Projectos S.A.) brought proceedings against ADR in relation to certain claims registered as part of the contract to build Pier C. The total statement of claim amounts to 64.4 million euros plus interest and monetary revaluation.
+In January 2021, both Fallimento Alpine and Itinera SpA (incorporating company of Abc Costruzioni, one of the original principal companies of the ATI) filed an appeal to the Supreme Court for revocation of the aforementioned order.
+The date of a hearing to discuss the matter is yet to be announced. - In November 2018 Cimolai S.p.A. (in ATI with Sertech S.p.A., RPA S.r.I. and Tecnica Y Projectos S.A.) brought proceedings against ADR in relation to certain claims registered as part of the contract to build Pier C. The total statement of claim amounts to 64.4 million euros plus interest and monetary revaluation.
 In June 2020, the Investigating Judge decided to carry out an expert appraisal "in order to verify the timeliness, correctness and grounds for the reservations entered and the claims for damages proposed".
 The expert operations began in October 2020.
-Also following the postponement of the terms as requested by the Technical Consultants and accepted by the Judge, the expert's final report dated July 31, 2021 was filed with which, partly amending the conclusions reached by the same in the draft of June 5, 2021, an amount of 3.7 million euros was recognized in favor of the contractor, releasing an additional amount of 24.6 million euros to the Court's assessment (the provisional draft recognized in favor of Cimolai an amount of 5.6 million euros, releasing an additional amount of 4 million euros to the Court's assessment).
+Also following the postponement of the terms as requested by the Technical Consultants and accepted by the Judge, the expert's final report dated July 31, 2021 was filed with which, partly amending the conclusions reached by the same in the draft of June 5, 2021, an amount of 3.7 million euros was recognized in favor of the contractor, releasing an additional amount of 5.6 million euros, releasing an additional amount of 4 million euros to the Court's assessment).
 The judgment to pronounce the final conclusions is scheduled for December 15, 2022.